codefresh-io/docs.codefresh.io/_docs/docker-registries/push-image-to-a-docker-registry.md

 toc: true
 ---

-In Codefresh there are several ways that you can use to push Docker images to a registry
+In Codefresh there are several ways that you can use to push Docker images to a registry:

-1. Using the graphical pipeline steps as explained in this page
+1. by using the graphical pipeline steps as explained in this page
-1. Using the [push step]({{site.baseurl}}/docs/codefresh-yaml/steps/push/) in a [YAML pipeline]({{site.baseurl}}/docs/codefresh-yaml/steps/)
+1. by using the [push step]({{site.baseurl}}/docs/codefresh-yaml/steps/push/) in a [YAML pipeline]({{site.baseurl}}/docs/codefresh-yaml/steps/), and
-1. By [promoting]({{site.baseurl}}/docs/docker-registries/codefresh-registry/#promoting-docker-images) an existing image to another registry.
+1. by [promoting]({{site.baseurl}}/docs/docker-registries/codefresh-registry/#promoting-docker-images) an existing image to another registry.

 > Notice that all successful builds automatically push their image to built-in Codefresh registry.
 If you use only this internal registry all push steps are optional (they are needed only for [external registries]({{site.baseurl}}/docs/docker-registries/external-docker-registries/)).